Chintan5384/Project_Write_A_Data_Science_Blog/README.md

 # Analysing AirBnB Data : Boston and Seattle

 ## libraries used
-Below are main libraries which are used in the project, more details can be found code. numpy, pandas, seaborn, matplotlib, sklearn
+Main libraries which are used in the project, more details can be found code. numpy, pandas, seaborn, matplotlib, sklearn

 ## Project Motivation